RichCat-code/HADM/README.md

 ### Sudo priviliges

 HADM uses some tools that require SUDO privs, usually you shouldn't just give SUDO privs to a script that you've found online, but the script is relatively simple, so if you decide to read and find out how it works, you'll see that it will not be malicious and execute any `MALICIOUS CODE` or `RUIN YOUR SYSTEM` in any kind of way.
-(If you're still skeptical, then what are you even doing on GitHub 😅)
+(If you're still skeptical, then I'm not sure what to tell you... 😅)

 ### Dependencies